danialasghar/IoTAssignment2/README.md

 ## Group 7: Danial Asghar, Yusuf Shaik, Hamza Farhat Ali

 ### Project Structure
-- /
+- /mysite
-    - myapp - This contains the bulk of the code of our API
+    - [myapp](mysite/myapp) - This contains the bulk of the code of our API
         - migrations
             - 0001_initial.py - Migration file to create the SQLlite database using the provided columns; i.e. id, temperature, humidity.
         - templates